-If you decide to take part in this trial, there is a short online questionnaire to complete to check that you are eligible.
-At the end of the online questionnaire, you will be asked if you agree that a researcher can contact you by phone to ask questions about your current health and discuss details of your medical history, if needed.
+If your child decides to take part in this trial there is a short online questionnaire (with two parts) to complete to check that they are able to take part.
+At the end of the online questionnaire you will be asked if you agree that a researcher can contact you by phone to ask questions about your child's current health and discuss details of your child's medical history.

-If you are eligible, you will be invited to a face-to-face visit where you will be asked to sign the consent form in person and you will receive the vaccination on the same day.
+Should your child be eligible, they will be invited to a face-to-face visit where you will be asked to sign the consent form in person and your child will receive the vaccination on the same day.
 COVID-19 safety precautions will be taken throughout this trial to maintain infection control.
-If you are not eligible, your information will not be stored beyond the end of the trial.
+If your child is not eligible, their information will not be stored beyond the end of the trial.

+Online questionnaire

-Online questionnaire - We will ask you to complete an online questionnaire to establish whether you are eligible for the study, which will include questions about their medical history.
-It should take no more than 15 minutes.
-In some cases, we may require clarification from your General Practitioner before proceeding and we will ask for your consent to contact them if needed.
+We will ask you to complete an online questionnaire to establish whether your child is eligible for the study, which will include questions about their medical history.
+In some cases we may require clarification from your General Practitioner before proceeding and we will ask for your electronic consent to contact them if needed.
 There will be two parts to the questionnaire, one with general questions and a second part which will ask for your permission to contact your GP.

-Consent and Vaccination Visit - up to 1 hour (Signing of consent form, temperature measured, blood test, vaccination and up to 30-60 minutes observation after the vaccination)
+Consent and Vaccination Visit - up to 1.5hrs (Signing of consent form, temperature measured, blood test, vaccination and up to 30-60 minutes observation after the vaccination)

-At the first visit, full written informed consent\ will be obtained.
+At the first visit, full written informed consent will be obtained.
 You will be given at least 24 hours to read and consider the information in the Participant Information Sheet (this document) before attending for the consent and vaccination visit.
-You will have opportunity to ask any questions of a member of the research team before you sign a consent form and decide to take part.
+You will be able to ask any questions of a member of the research team before you as the parent/legal guardian sign a consent form on behalf of your child, if you and your child decide to take part.
+For children aged 11-15 years, there will be an assent form on which the child can 'sign' to indicate their agreement to take part.
+We do not require this of younger children as the concept of signing an agreement may not be understood by them.